viamrobotics/docs/static/include/components/apis/generated/motor.md

 ### SetPower

-Sets the portion of max power to send to the motor (between -1 and 1).
+Set the portion of max power to send to the motor (between `-1` and `1`).
-1 is 100% power forwards; -1 is 100% power backwards.
+A value of `1` represents 100% power forwards, while a value of `-1` represents 100% power backwards.

-Power is expressed as a floating point between -1 and 1 that scales between -100% and 100% power.
+Power is expressed as a floating point between `-1` and `1` that scales between -100% and 100% power.

 {{< tabs >}}
 {{% tab name="Python" %}}